-Generosity is the extra time that the doctor stays with that patient, not looking at the watch, and explaining, again, what is the situation.
+Generosity is the extra time that the doctor stays with that patient, not looking at their watch, and explaining, again, what the situation is.
 As one of the 9 behaviours of the Irish Health system says, it is to ‘explain the now and the next’, to give context to personalise it, to decrease as much uncertainty as possible.

 Generosity is giving away more information and insights than needed, or expected, not to withdraw too much; to share precious knowledge and experience and, in doing so, make yourself, perhaps, a little more vulnerable.

 Generosity is to make yourself available, to give your cellphone/mobile number in case you need something, to be there when people may need you, when you don’t have to be, you are not required by law, or by contract, or by any binding mechanism.